Non-local Metric-Affine Gravity: Acknowledgements

 \section{Acknowledgements}

-The authors acknowledge the support of Istituto Nazionale di Fisica Nucleare (INFN), Sezioni di Napoli e di Torino, {\it Iniziative Specifiche} QGSKY and MOONLIGHT2.
+We thank Friedrich H. Hehl for useful discussions and comments.
+The authors acknowledge the support of Istituto Nazionale di Fisica Nucleare (INFN), Sezione di Napoli, {\it Iniziative Specifiche} QGSKY and MOONLIGHT2, and the Istituto Nazionale di Alta Matematica (INdAM), Gruppo Nazionale di Fisica Matematica (GNFM).
 This paper is based upon work from COST Action CA21136 {\it Addressing observational tensions in cosmology with systematics and fundamental physics} (CosmoVerse) supported by COST (European Cooperation in Science and Technology).